 A grow-box-spacer-pane% object is intended for use as a lightweight spacer in the bottom-right corner of a frame, rather than as a container.
-On Mac OS X, a grow-box-spacer-pane% has the same width and height as the grow box that is inset into the bottom-right corner of a frame.
-On Windows and Unix, a grow-box-spacer-pane% has zero width and height.
+On older version of Mac OS X, a grow-box-spacer-pane% has the same width and height as the grow box that is inset into the bottom-right corner of a frame.
+On Windows, Unix, and recent Mac OS X, a grow-box-spacer-pane% has zero width and height.
 Unlike all other container types, a grow-box-spacer-pane% is unstretchable by default.